Please be alert against scams

 If we are unable to deliver an item to you, you will receive a physical Non-Delivery Advice to collect the item from a Post Office or POPStation.

 We do not initiate automated voice calls and our primary language of communication is English.
-All official email from vPost will be sent from addresses ending with"@email@example.com".
+All official emails from vPost will be sent from addresses ending with"@firstname.lastname@example.org".
 They will not be sent from personal email accounts such as Hotmail, Gmail, or other unfamiliar email domains.

 We also do not initiate any text messages asking you to claim a prize or to do a survey.